Tessa M. Hill: Ocean acidification

 At Bodega Marine Laboratory (near Bodega Head), Hill and colleagues studied the effect of ocean acidification in the natural laboratory of the California continental margin.
 Here, upwelling of carbon dioxide-rich water seasonally decreases the pH in local marine environments.
 One theory about this region is that local fauna would be well adapted to acidic (low pH) water.
 Hill and colleagues have shown that acidic waters have an adverse impact on growth characteristics of the protozoan zooplankton foraminifera, oysters, and mussels.
 Oysters and mussels play an important role as foundation species in marine ecosystems, and zooplankton are an important source of food for many organisms.
 These findings indicate that ocean acidification may have a significant impact on California marine ecosystems.

 Hill has been a contributing author to several governmental reports on ocean acidification and climate impacts, including the West Coast Ocean Acidification & Hypoxia Panel, Indicators of Climate Change in California, and the Fourth Climate Assessment for California.

 Past climate change and the ocean

-Hill has utilized past records of climate to understand how temperature, productivity, and oxygen changes in the past have influenced ocean ecosystems.
+Hill has utilized records of climate to understand how temperature, productivity, and oxygen changes in the past have influenced ocean ecosystems.
 Hill utilizes deep sea corals to reconstruct changes in the ocean through hundreds of years.
 Hill uses microfossils in sediment cores to understand how the ocean has changed over thousands of years, including dramatic temperature and oxygen changes associated with the transition from Earth's most recent glaciation to the modern, warmer climate.
+Hill and colleague Eric Simons have written a book that provides a comprehensive review of the impact of climate change on the health of the global ocean and the efforts of a broad spectrum of people to address it.